godof-cloud/aws-vpc-natgateway/README.md

 ## Description

-Example of that creates a VPC with 8 subnets in two different Availability Zones with the option to create a NatGateway
+Example that creates a VPC with 8 subnets in two different Availability Zones with the option to create a NatGateway